A Spectral sequence for polynomially bounded cohomology: Bornologies

-In what follows, we will be most interested in Fr\'echet spaces.
+We will be interested in bornologies on Fr\'echet spaces.
 For a Fr\'echet space $F$, there is a countable directed family of seminorms, $\| \cdot \|_n$ yielding the topology.
 A set $U$ is said to be von Neumann bounded if $\| U \|_n < \infty$ for all $n$.
 The collection of all von Neumann bounded sets forms the von Neumann Bornology on $F$.
 This will be our bornology of choice on Fr\'echet spaces, due to the relation with topological constructs.
-For more details, see \cite{H}, \cite{M3}.